DJBarnes/django-adminlte2-pdq/docs/source/configuration.rst

-Assuming ``ADMINLTE2_USE_WHITELIST_FOR_UNDEFINED_PERMISSIONS`` is set to True, this is the list of routes that will be shown on the sidebar menu and accessible despite a defined permission.
+Assuming ``ADMINLTE2_USE_WHITELIST_FOR_UNDEFINED_PERMISSIONS`` is set to True, this is the list of routes that will be shown on the sidebar menu and accessible, despite said routes having no defined permission.

 :Type: ``list``
 :Default: ``[]``